Salma-Essam-abdullah/Ultatel/README.md

 .NET Web API CRUD Application

 This repository contains a .NET Web API CRUD application built using an N-tier architecture.
 The application allows you to perform Create, Read, Update, and Delete operations on a database.
-Table of Contents

-    Technologies Used
-    Project Structure
-    Setup Instructions
-    Running the Application

 Technologies Used